 How Do I Calculate Customer Lifetime Value?

 Now we’re on to the good stuff!
-Follow the steps below to calculate your CLV:
+Follow the steps below to calculate your CLTV:

 1. Transfer Data from Amazon to the Spreadsheet